 |Gordon Noble||Principal Advisor, Better Infrastructure Initiative|

-He is also a non-executive director with Magnis Resources Limited, which mines and develops natural flake graphite for use in various industries including in particular, batteries for storing electrical energy.
+Marc is also a non-executive director with Magnis Resources Limited, which mines natural flake graphene and manufactures lithium-ion batteries for storing electrical energy.

 Prior to working with the centre Marc worked with BHP Billiton as Vice President, Projects Uranium CSG and led one of the largest projects globally in the mining sector, the expansion of the Olympic Dam Mine in South Australia.